yanivnizan/knowledge-base/src/documents/ios/profile/Profile_MainClasses.html.md

 `multiShare` Shares text and/or image using native sharing functionality of your target platform.
+The user will be shown a screen where he selects where he wants to share.

 ``` objectivec
 [[SoomlaProfile getInstance] multiShareWithText:@""I'm happy.
 I can be shared everywhere."